scala/docs.scala-lang/_overviews/scala3-book/control-structures.md

 Otherwise, the catch-all case is represented by the `_` character, and `day` is bound to the string, `"invalid day"`.

 > When writing simple `match` expressions like this, it’s recommended to use the `@switch` annotation on the variable `i`.
-> This annotation provides a compile time warning if the switch can’t be compiled to a `tableswitch` or `lookupswitch`, which are better for performance.
+> This annotation provides a compile-time warning if the switch can’t be compiled to a `tableswitch` or `lookupswitch`, which are better for performance.

 ### Using the default value